explainers-by-googlers/opener-storage-partitioning/README.md

 This proposal seeks to prevent or limit same-origin cross-frame communication that can bypass [storage partitioning](https://developer.chrome.com/en/docs/privacy-sandbox/storage-partitioning/), and to do so in alignment with existing work on the [Cross-Origin-Opener-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy).

-## Background
+## Motivation

 [Storage partitioning](https://developer.chrome.com/en/docs/privacy-sandbox/storage-partitioning/), [shipping in M115](https://developer.chrome.com/en/blog/storage-partitioning-dev-trial/), partitions the first and third party storage buckets (and some communication APIs like BroadcastChannel, SharedWorker, and WebLocks) for a given origin.
 Storage partitioning seeks to prevent “certain types of side-channel cross-site tracking.”

 The [Cross-Origin-Opener-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) provides a way for a window to sever communication with cross-origin windows it opens or was opened by.
 A [proposed extension](https://docs.google.com/document/d/1qXlC6HZXd6UDokI8_cHYAVaXhHop0Ia6-z3fZl6saX8/edit#heading=h.c1dd4bjnvwc6) (restrict-properties) of this proposal allows for a mode with limited communication (asynchronous messages and detecting if the window was closed) between a popup and its opener.

 The former proposal is primarily concerned with user privacy (e.g., preventing the average user from having their browsing unknowingly tracked in order to serve ads) whereas the latter proposal is primarily concerned with user security (e.g., ensuring even a targeted user cannot have information leaked cross-site).

-The ability of windows to communicate with each other is critical to current web infrastructure, especially for payment and login models.
-Whatever changes are pursued in this space must proceed with care to avoid breaking the web.
+A way to bridge the gap between these needs should be considered to ensure both constraints can be met without disrupting user experience.

+## Goals

+1. Ensure inter-window communication isn't disrupted in a way detrimental to user experience (especially around payment and login functions).
+2. Prevent cross-storage-bucket information leaks that enable cross-site tracking.

+## Non-Goals

+1. Address all breakage resulting from storage partitioning and window isolation.
+2. Force adoption of FedCM and other purpose-built APIs.

 ## Threat Model